mostav02/me_cleaner_wiki/How-does-it-work?.md

 The LZMA modules are placed after the Huffman data (after the [LLUT](http://me.bios.io/ME_blob_format#LLUT_Breakdown)) and their positions are clearly saved inside the manifests, so they can easily be removed.

 The Huffman modules are more tricky to remove, as the module manifests does not contain directly an offset.
 The Huffman modules are indexed by "chunks": each "chunk" represent a fixed-size block (usually 1024 bytes of uncompressed data) and it contains an offset to the Huffman stream and a flag.
 Each module manifest contains the base loading address of that module (that sets the starting chunk, `first_chunk = (module_base - overall_base) / chunk_size`) and the uncompressed module size (that sets the number of chunks, `last_chunk = first_chunk + module_size / chunk_size`).
-Once we have the chunk indexes we can iterate over them and remove the corresponding chunks of compressed data.
+Once we have the chunk indexes we can construct a whitelist of unremovable blocks and remove the others.

 ## Why does it work?
 Aren't the partitions signed?
 How can you modify them?